hamza-safwan/mern/README.md

 SecondChance is a an web application for merchandise of 2nd hand items(used).
-Built with technologies i.e. React, Node, Mongodb, jquery, express js.
+Built with technologies i.e. React, Node js, Mongodb, jquery, express js.